Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 • ease of use.

 Most often, preference is given to foam, polystyrene foam or a layer of mineral wool.
-Required thickness material is determined by the location of the house.
+Required thickness The material is determined by the location of the house.
 For example, in central Russia, slabs 10 cm thick can be used for insulation, in less warm regions - up to 20 cm.

 Stages of arranging a concrete screed on the ground